-When we were traveling in Pakistan, we heard that in 60s and 70s this country was a popular destination but when the political and social situation worsened due to terrorism the tourism industry died, and only recently Pakistan is starting a comeback.
-Only a year ago Pakistan made visa application available online, and with this ease comes more tourists!
+When we were traveling in Pakistan, we heard that in the 60s and 70s this country was a popular destination but when the political and social situation worsened due to terrorism the tourism industry died, and only recently Pakistan is starting a comeback.
+Only a year ago Pakistan made visa applications available online, and with this ease comes more tourists!
 But remember that this is a vast country and each region is very different from the other.
-Therefore, it is best to choose specific location for your visit as you won`t be able to cover whole the country at once!
+Therefore, it is best to choose a specific location for your visit as you won`t be able to cover the whole country at once!
 And when it`s done, check out what`s the weather like and what you need to prepare to travel around that specific area!
 It will be snowing in mountains during the winter and heat can be unbearable in cities during the summer.
 By the way, when traveling, remember to carry photocopies of all your documents, because it`s often required to register at a number of checkpoints around the country.

 Again, Pakistan is huge and therefore the weather in those different regions varies.
 From the sea-level, flat deserts to 8,000-meter peaks – you can imagine that amplitude!
 Winter here is from November to February and it is the best time to visit the South.
 Summer is from June to September and this time is the best for visiting the North.
-Spring and autumn varies in temperatures, so depending on which area you`re planning to visit, you should do a bit more research here!
+Spring and autumn vary in temperatures, so depending on which area you`re planning to visit, you should do a bit more research here!

 5. Communication and culture

 If you have been welcomed in any house, it is nice to bring something along even it is not a necessity.
-Bring something from your country or buy sweets or nuts or other snacks in local market.
+Bring something from your country or buy sweets or nuts or other snacks in the local market.
 People will appreciate that!

 6. Religion in Pakistan

 The vast majority of Pakistanis are Muslim, there are only some Christian and Hindu communities.
 Islam is the official state religion, and it influences everyday life in Pakistan.
-You probably already know that Pakistan was made on basis of religion!
-Because Pakistan is an Islamic Republic, its laws are based on Sharia law.
+You probably already know that Pakistan was made on the basis of religion!
+Because Pakistan is the Islamic Republic, its laws are based on Sharia law.
 In Arabic, the term “sharīʿah” refers to “God’s immutable divine law”.
-Some of the laws include: theft is punishable by amputation of the hands, criticizing or denying any part of the Quran is punishable by death, criticizing Muhammad or denying that he is a prophet is punishable by death, criticizing or denying Allah is punishable by death, a Muslim who becomes a non-Muslim is punishable by death, a woman cannot speak alone to a man who is not her husband or relative..
-And this continues for long.
-Well, at least now you have a clue how harsh are these laws and why people are afraid to even talk or listen to anything that confronts this.
+Some of the laws include: theft is punishable by amputation of the hands, criticizing or denying any part of the Quran is punishable by death, criticizing Muhammad or denying that he is a prophet is punishable by death, criticizing or denying Allah is punishable by death, a Muslim who becomes a non-Muslim is punishable by death, a woman cannot speak alone to a man who is not her husband or relative… And this continues… Well, at least now you have a clue how harsh are these laws and why people are afraid to talk or listen to anything that confronts this.
 Therefore, it is best to avoid any topics related to religion and just immerse in this culture with respect even if you do not agree with all of this.

-Yes, food poisoning is quite common thing here as well, just like in India.
+Yes, food poisoning is a quite common thing here as well, just like in India.
 So it is best to follow these basic rules: first, try to be vegetarian for this trip.
-Meat and water are two main reasons why travelers get disease, and you will see for yourself that meat is not refrigerated, there are flies partying on the steak before it is being prepared.
+Meat and water are two main reasons why travelers get the disease, and you will see for yourself that meat is not refrigerated, there are flies partying on the steak before it is being prepared.
 Try to avoid milk products, also ice-cream.
 Check if hot drinks like tea are properly boiled not just heated up.
 Avoid sauces, choose fruits and veggies that you can peel yourself, do not eat grapes and berries you cannot peel.
-Never drink water from the tap, check if the cutlery and your water cup is clean before using it.
+Never drink water from the tap, check if the cutlery and your water cup are clean before using them.
 Also, consider if your stomach will bear all those spices!

 8. Ramadan in Pakistan

-Ramadan is a holy month of worship, study of the Quran, prayer, and fasting.
+Ramadan is a holy month of worship, the study of the Quran, prayer, and fasting.
 Ramadan occurs during the month in which Muslims believe the Quran began to be revealed to the Prophet Muhammad.
 Fasting is one of the Five Pillars of Islam, therefore this is a huge thing in Pakistan.

 Both Sunni and Shia Muslims observe Ramadan, and this is the time when it’s illegal to eat and drink in public.
-Of course, it is different for tourists and locals are very understanding about foreigners not fasting.
+Of course, it is different for tourists, and locals are very understanding about foreigners not fasting.
 But it would be best for you not to go around drinking or eating while others are fasting.
 Actually, there is a number of people who don’t fast during Ramadan, they just do not show it openly!
 Also children under 12, elderly, and sick people do not have to fast.